teamlearncoding/teamlearn/README.md

  ## What is TeamLearn

  TeamLearn is a "company"/website trying to help people from anywhere in the world learn how to code.
 It doesn't matter what's your race, religion, age.
-All that matters is that if you want to code, we got you covered.
+All that matters is that if you want to learn coding, we got you covered.

  ## How to read the codebase